efemcirpar/Predicting-Chances-of-University-Application-Acceptance-with-Regression/README.md

-# Predicting Chances of University Application Acceptance with Regression
+# Predicting University Admission Chances using Regression

 This dataset was obtained from: https://www.kaggle.com/datasets/akshaydattatraykhare/data-for-admission-in-the-university?resource=download